Nested resources

 it’s looking for.
 Later, when you inevitably receive an error that it can’t

-model, as you did for the Project
+find the Ticket model, as you did for the Project model, you generate

 that, too.
 This is often referred to as top-down